 If you are planning on extending your home, there are a few things you need to keep in mind before you get started.
-To help you on this journey we have put together a comprehensive list of every you need to remember before undertaking a home extension project.
+To help you on this journey we have put together a comprehensive list of every you need to remember before undertaking a home expansion project.
 A home extension can be a useful way to add space, and value to your home.
 The right planning, advice, and discipline will ensure that your home renovation project goes off without a hitch.

 Here’s what to keep in mind before getting started: